joesingo/truthdiscovery/doc/visual.rst

 Results
 -------

-The results of a truth-discovery algorithm can be visualised in the graph representation by colouring the sources/claims according to their trust and belief scores.
+The results of a truth discovery algorithm can be visualised in the graph representation by colouring the sources/claims according to their trust and belief scores.
 This is done with the :any:`ResultsGradientColourScheme` colour
 scheme: ::